AnWiercze/NanopoReaTA/README.md

 ## Testing
-For testing and all visualizations shown in this documentation, we used direct cDNA sequencing data in fastq format provided by The Singapore Nanopore Expression Project (https://github.com/GoekeLab/sg-nex-data) [[1]](#1).
-The SG-NEx data was accessed on 08.12.2022 at registry.opendata.aws/sg-nex-data.
-Example input files can be found under [example_conf_files](example_conf_files).
+For testing and all visualizations shown in this documentation, we used data of HEK293 and HeLa cells.
+The dataset is available on "(uploaded soon)".
+Metadata can be found under https://github.com/AnWiercze/NanopoReaTA/blob/master/example_conf_files/example_metadata.txt.

 ## Publications